Study-Project-AI-for-Science/backend/README.md

 Sometimes, maybe if something goes wrong, you want to test something, or for some other reason, you want to delete the database and start with a clean one, simply follow the following steps:
 1. stop and delete the running docker containers (in the dashboard using docker desktop simply click on the bin for the aiforscience docker compose)
-2. Delete the volumes folder inside this backend folder
+2. Delete the volumes folder
 3. Run one of the setup scripts and afterwards you are good to go again